 AOC I2481FXH is truly a beauty to behold.
 Not only does it have a slim bezel, but it also has one of the most uniquely crafted stands.

 This monitor utilizes superior AH-IPS panel with flicker free technology.
 With a bezel of only 2mm and thickness of 7.5 mm, this monitor is one the slimmest monitors in the market.

 Unfortunately, like the previous AOC models of this category and size, this monitor also lacks VESA mounting holes.

-One of the biggest plus point for this monitor is 5 ms response time.
-This should be appreciated by gamers.
+One of the biggest plus points for this monitor is 5 ms response time.
+This feature should be appreciated by gamers.
 Furthermore, the dual HDMI connectivity ports should give you ample option to interface the monitor with different devices.

 ASUS MX27AQ – 27″

 Display: 27″, AH-IPS, 2560×1440, 5 ms response time, 60 Hz